 Most content management systems today are easy to edit on the surface, but they are still complex software applications.
 Just like any operating platform, they need to be kept updated for your site’s ongoing security and performance.

-On a custom-built site, this might mean routinely updating several different software components, plugins, and confirming that all the elements are still functioning correctly and are not giving errors.
+On a custom-built site, this might mean routinely updating several different software components and plugins and confirming that all the elements are still functioning correctly and are not giving errors.

 Different browsers render content differently.
 As they process the information from your site, the browser you’re using may interpret the information it’s reading differently than another browser would.
 As a result, your website may look a little off depending on what browser is being used.
 Slight shifts in appearance are not necessarily an issue, so long as your website still looks purposeful and still functions properly.

-Your website can be the most visually pleasing thing on earth, but it won’t matter much if your content is stale and outdated.
-Imagine a customer visiting your site to find your contact information or available products, only to find the phone line disconnected because you forgot to update the number on your website, or the products sold out because you didn’t keep your stock current?
+Even if your website is aesthetically pleasing, it won't matter much if your content is stale and outdated.
+Imagine a customer visiting your site to find your contact information or available products, only to find the phone line disconnected because you forgot to update the number on your website or the products sold out because you didn’t keep your stock current?

 When customers visit your site, they assume the content there is the most up-to-date available.
 Don’t annoy them or risk losing a potential customer by failing to keep your content fresh and engaging.